mtholder/git-intro-swc-ks/Readme.md

 Understanding git
 =================
 What just happened?

 Your working directory has the current code (just a dummy.txt file with whatever text you put in it).
 Think of this as a snapshot of your code.
 Git stores snapshots.

-Everytime you commit you are adding a new snapshot to git's repository.
+Every time you commit you are adding a new snapshot to git's repository.
 Git's repository is just a database of snapshots and information about the ancestry of each snapshot.

 In addition to looking at the files currently stored in your directory and previous commits stored in the repository, git also keeps track of an intermediate staging area (often referred to as the index in git documentation).

+http://www.slideshare.net/chacon/git-101-presentation slides 72-74 highlight the three
+places where your code exists in git.

+http://www.slideshare.net/chacon/git-101-presentation slide 111 shows the commands used to move new versions of your code that you have saved in your working directory into the git repository.

 "git add" copies file contents from your working directory into the staging area.
 Git commit copies file contents from the staging area into the repository and stores the